juho05/crossonic/README.md

 *To update an existing installation just repeat the installation instructions again for the new version.*

+**Make sure that you fully exit Crossonic before trying to install a new version**.

 ### Android

 Download and execute the *APK* file for your architecture from the [releases](https://github.com/juho05/crossonic/releases/latest) page.